MilesOfRoses/my-jekyll/_posts/code/2017-01-06-css-gallery.md

 ---
 layout: blog-article
-title: Create a responsive image gallery with CSS
+title: Create a Responsive Image Gallery with CSS
-meta: In this article, we'll look at a CSS technique that will allow us to create seamless image galleries
+meta: In this article, we'll look at a CSS technique that will allow us to create seamless image galleries for our websites!
 category: code

 ---